Sagano Line

 The Sagano Line (嵯峨野線, Sagano-sen) is the popular name for a portion of the San'in Main Line in the suburbs of Kyoto, Japan.
-The electrified and double-tracked railway is a commuter rail line in the Osaka-Kobe-Kyoto Metropolitan Area, owned and operated by West Japan Railway Company (JR West).
+The electrified and double-tracked railway is a commuter rail line in the Keihanshin (Kyoto–Osaka–Kobe) metropolitan area, and is owned and operated by West Japan Railway Company (JR West).
 The line starts at Kyoto Station and ends at Sonobe Station.

 The Sagano Line forms part of JR West's "Urban Network".
-This name has been in use since 1988.
+This name has been in official use since 1988.

 Sagano Scenic Railway

 The Sagano Scenic Railway (嵯峨野観光鉄道, Sagano Kankō Tetsudō) is a sightseeing railway that uses an abandoned section of the San'in Main Line originally built in 1897.
 In 1989, the San'in Main Line was rerouted between the present day Saga-Arashiyama Station to Umahori to accommodate track duplication and electrification.
-However the old route which ran along the Hozu River, had been popular with tourists.
-The Sagano Scenic Railway, an affiliate of JR West and developed jointly with the city of Kameoka, was founded, and the Sagano Scenic Line began operation in 1991.
+However the old route, which ran along the Hozu River, had been popular with tourists.
+The Sagano Scenic Railway, a subsidiary of JR West developed jointly with the city of Kameoka, was founded, and the Sagano Scenic Line began operation in 1991.

-The track and stations were all formerly used by the San'in Main Line and still owned by JR West, while the train is composed of a former JR West Class DE10 diesel locomotive and torokko open-sided cars (derived from the English "truck") converted from former freight gondola cars.
+The track and stations were all formerly used by the San'in Main Line and are still owned by JR West, while trains are composed of former JR West Class DE10 diesel locomotives and torokko open-sided cars (derived from the English "truck") converted from former freight gondola cars.

-The Sagano Scenic Line stations are as follows (Sagano Line station in parentheses):
+The Sagano Scenic Line stations are as follows (corresponding JR Sagano Line stations in parentheses):